-- 1632 For MCTP control messages, the Rq bit is set to 1b if the message is a "command" or Request message - and 0b if the message is a Response message.
-For Datagram and Broadcast messages, the Rq bit is - 1634 always 1b.
+- For MCTP control messages, the Rq bit shall be set to 1b if the message is a "command" or Request message and 0b if the message is a Response message.
+For Datagram and Broadcast messages, the Rq bit shall always be set to 1b.
+MCTP Control messages that have unexpected or incorrect flag bit values shall be silently discarded by the receiver of the message. - For the present specification, Requests and Datagrams are only issued from tag owners (TO bit = 1b).

-- 1635 For the present specification, Requests and Datagrams are required to be issued from tag owners (TO - 1636 bit = 1b).
-Provision has been left for the definition of possible future Datagrams that are not issued from - tag owners (see Table 11).
+Provision has been left for the definition of possible future Datagrams that are not issued from tag owners (see Table 11).